 Follow Proper Ladder Angle Rule to Avoid Risks

-A proper ladder angle is 1:4, which means 1/4 of your ladder height should be in angle.
 So if you have a 20 ft ladder then it must be angled by 5 ft.
 It’s also called the 4:1 rule.

 Proper ladder angle rule

-Each ladder is better suited for some tasks than others.
-For instance, a step ladder comes handy when you need to reach low places like cabinets and shelves, or you are also pretty good with step stools for those types of small jobs.
-No matter what type of ladders you are using always maintain the 4:1 ladder angle rule.
+For instance, a step ladder is handy when you need to reach low places like cabinets and shelves, or you are also pretty good with step stools for those small jobs.

 We have written a handy review on the 7 best safety step stool with handle, you might also want to check that out.